Koki Niwa

 Koki Niwa (丹羽 孝希, Niwa Kōki) is a Japanese male table tennis player.
 He is the gold medalist at the 2010 Youth Olympics and he won the World Junior Table Tennis Championships in 2010 (doubles) and 2011 (singles).

-On 21 April 2012, he defeated Ma Long of China, World Rank no 1, to become the first player to be qualified for 2012 Olympics from the Asian Olympic Qualifiers.
+On 21 April 2012, he defeated Ma Long of China, World Rank no 1, which he became the first player qualified for 2012 Olympics from the Asian Olympic Qualifiers.

-Since 2012 he has been playing for the German Team TTC matec Frickenhausen.
+Since 2012, he has been playing for the German Team TTC matec Frickenhausen.

-He won the 2014 Russian Open singles title.
+He also won the 2014 Russian Open singles title.

 Career

 Junior career

-Niwa had a prolific junior career beginning in 2008.
-He reached the quarter-finals at the 2008 India Junior Open in Pune, India, and won the doubles title with his partner Yuki Hirano.
+Niwa had a prolific junior career that began on 2008.
+He reached the quarter-finals at the 2008 India Junior Open in Pune, India, and won the doubles title with his partner, Yuki Hirano.
 At the 2008 World Junior Championships in Madrid, Spain, he partnered with Kenta Matsudaira to reach the semi-finals.
-The following year, Niwa partnered with Asuka Machi to win the 2009 ITTF Cadet Challenge and ITTF Junior Circuit Finals in Tokyo, Japan.
+On the following year, Niwa partnered with Asuka Machi to win the 2009 ITTF Cadet Challenge and ITTF Junior Circuit Finals in Tokyo, Japan.

-At the 2009 World Junior Table Tennis Championships, Niwa reached the quarterfinals in the men's singles event before being defeated by Lin Gaoyuan.
+At the 2009 World Junior Table Tennis Championships, Niwa reached the quarterfinals in the men's singles event before he was defeated by Lin Gaoyuan.

 Niwa qualified for the 2009 World Table Tennis Championships in Yokohama, Japan by defeating Josef Simoncik in the qualification tournament.
-Niwa reached the round of 64 before being defeated by Germany's Dimitrij Ovtcharov.
+Niwa reached 64 round before he lost over Germany's Dimitrij Ovtcharov.

-At the 2010 Singapore Youth Olympics, he won a gold medal in the Boys' Singles Event, and a gold medal partnering Ayuka Tanioka in the Mixed team event.
+At the 2010 Singapore Youth Olympics, he won a gold medal in the Boys' Singles Event, and a gold medal partnering Ayuka Tanioka in the Mixed Team event.

 Niwa won the U21 title at the 2011 Dortmund Pro Tour German Open by defeating Kim Min-seok.
-At the 2011 Incheon Pro Tour Korea Open, he defeated Jeoung Young-sik to obtain his second U21 title that year.
+At the 2011 Incheon Pro Tour Korea Open, he defeated Jeoung Young-sik where he obtained his second U21 title that year.
 At the 2011 Manama World Junior Table Tennis Championships, he won the gold medal in the men's singles event, defeating Lin Gaoyuan of China.